Use Credit Card, Debit Card, Check, Money Order, or EFTPS to pay IRS Form 2290 tax.

-Schedule your payment at least by 8 PM the day before the deadline in order to give the IRS enough time to collect the funds by the deadline.
+Schedule your payment at least by 8 PM the day before the deadline to give the IRS enough time to collect the funds by the deadline.
 The IRS will debit the funds from the bank account information that you provide.

 You can also pay the amount of HVUT you owe with a Check or Money Order.
-If you choose this option you will need to print your completed payment voucher, 2290-V, from page 11 of your completed 2290 Form and mail it to the IRS with your payment.
+If you choose this option, you will need to print your completed payment voucher, 2290-V, from page 11 of your completed 2290 Form and mail it to the IRS with your payment.